FerryIslands/express-nemo-bootstrap/README.md

 ./scripts/verify <url>
 ```

-The url should be substituted with the full url to the api you want to run the checks agains (i.e. <http://localhost:4000/api/internal>).
+The url should be substituted with the full url to the api you want to run the checks against (i.e. <http://localhost:4000/api/internal>).

 ## Example